PolicyStat/gitlit/README.md

 * 0.4.0
     * Renamed project: psychic-octo-robot -> gitlit
     * Dropped Windows support in order to keep the project working easily in Linux

-## por-ids : What are they?

-They way that gitlit keeps track of the structure of documents for intelligent handling of sections is via a file structure.
-In the Git repository that is the version control underlying the project, the basic file structure looks like this:

-- Root folder
-   * metadata.json
-   * child-text-node.txt
-   * tagged-child-node
-       * grandchild-text.txt
-       * metadata.json

-The idea, is that at each level, the directories and text files are given ID's that identify *what* they are.
-This is useful for tracking the movement of sections even if there are small changes in their children (e.g. text nodes).
-As such, the names of these directories need to be tracked, and each different element needs to have some sort of name to be able to tell them apart.

-These names are the por-ids, which are 12 byte, hex-encoded strings.
-The information about the order each node is constructed is kept track of in the metadata.json files.
-In addition to this, the metadata.json files also track information like the tag of the current directory, and any information like attributes.
-This encodes all of the information in a simple yet robust manner.

-This setup does come with a few caveats however.

-## Disclaimers:
-### Modifying por-ids can result in unexpected behavior
-If por-ids are edited between revisions of a document, diff output can be strange, and difficult to read.
-To avoid this, try not to wholesale change or delete por-ids.

-### Some formatting may not be preserved
-The goal of this project is to keep as much information and formatting of the file as possible.
-However, unless we want to keep track of numerous files that are only whitespace, and increase the possibility of changes being reported by `diff`, we need to ignore some whitespace.

-Currently, we are using [html](https://www.npmjs.org/package/html) for our pretty printing of output html.
-Another thing to note, is that there may be closing tags on the same line as the opening tag, this is because it is difficult know when it is alright to arbitrarily add an extra newline.
-So html doesn't, it only adds the newlines when it knows for certain it is safe to.

-### Missing tags (opening or closing) results in undefined behavior
-If the html is missing starting or ending tags when used in any operations, then there are no guarantee that the interpretation of the HTML will be what the author intended.
-This is because missing tags can be interpreted in many ways, so the one selected may not be what the author intended.

-To minimize this effect, be sure to include closing tags for each open tag, and vice versa.

-## Libraries Used
-* parse5
-* html
-* commander.js
-* mocha
-* unit.js
-* deasync

 ## Development environment
 ### Docker & Vagrant